syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDown/Value-Settings.md

 ---
 layout: post
-title: Value-Settings | WindowsForms | Syncfusion
+title: Value Settings in Windows Forms NumericUpDown control | Syncfusion
-description: value settings
+description: Learn about Value Settings support in Syncfusion Windows Forms NumericUpDown (NumericUpDownExt) control and more details.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug
 ---

-# Value Settings
+# Value Settings in Windows Forms NumericUpDown (NumericUpDownExt)

 The various Values of the NumericUpDownExt control and their settings are given below.